In this wind guide for kitesurfing there is all you need to know for kite surfing, we will cover the following topics:

 The wind window for kitesurfing

-The wind window for kitesurfing is very important to understand.
-The wind window is the hole area where the kite can be in, as you are flying the kite.
+Knowing and understanding the wind window for kitesurfing is essential for ever kiter to know how to kitesurf.
+The perfect wind guide for kitesurfing would not be complete whitout the wind window.
+Basically, is the wind window the hole area where the kite can be in, as you are flying the kite.
 So when using 20 meter lines, the wind window is an area of 20 meter on your right, left, front and above.
-The kite can’t be behind you if you are standing with the wind in your back.
+The kite can’t be behind you if you are standing with the wind in your back. to understand it more we have enclosed a video explaining the wind window for kitesurfers in detail.

 Wind and weather forecasts

-Beside from the wind, make sure the weather stays good in Beside from the wind, make sure the weather stays good in your kite surf session.
-Prefer some sun, some rain won’t hurt you, but make sure there is no thunder while you are on the water.
+Beside from the wind, make sure the weather stays good during your kite surf session.
+Some sun is preferred but some rain won’t hurt you.
+Make sure there is no thunder while you are on the water.

 Common Kitesurf questions about the wind